david-lathem/hassan-backend/README.md

 Here's what you need for configuration

-Get mongo uri from mongodb atlas and allowed origin be of frontend
+allowed origin be of frontend